syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Import styles from source to destination document

-You can import contents along with all the styles from the source document to destination document by specifying whether to import styles that have the same name between the source and destination document.
-The following code example illustrates how to import the contents along with styles from source document into destination document.
+You can import all the contents  as well as all of the styles from the source document to the destination document by specifying whether to import styles with the same name in the source and destination document.
+The following code example illustrates how to import the contents along with styles from the source document into the destination document.

 {% tabs %}